alexandr-tichonov/SOC-Automation-Project/README.md

 systemctl restart thehive
 ```

-After ensuring that all three services were successfully running it was now possible to login into TheHive via web browser using TheHive's public IP and port ```9000```.
+After ensuring that all three services were successfully running it was now possible to log in to TheHive via web browser using TheHive's public IP and port ```9000```.
 ```
 http://<TheHive's Public IP>:9000
 ```